-Join us for an in-person Mindful Self-Compassion (MSC) course at the Finnish Hall in Berkeley, CA. Starting April 12th, 2023 from 6-8:30pm PST and lasting for 8 consecutive Wednesdays, the course will finish on May 31st and have a mini-retreat on May 13th from 10am-2pm.
+Join us for an ONLINE Mindful Self-Compassion (MSC) course starting June 5th, 2024.
+Meeting from 4:00-6:30pm PT and lasting for 8 consecutive Wednesdays, the course will finish on July 24th and have a mini-retreat on July 13th from 12pm-4pm.

 Mindful Self-Compassion (MSC) is an eight-week program that combines the skills of mindfulness and self-compassion to enhance our resilience and overall wellbeing.